 Pre-Emergent Control for Clover

 One of the best strategies for recurring clover consists of applying a pre-emergent herbicide before weeds appear.
 Post-emergents, like SpeedZone Broadleaf Herbicide for Turf, target weeds after they’ve sprouted from the soil’s surface.
 The idea of a pre-emergent is to target those pesky weeds that come up every year before they sprout above the ground.
 Typically, pre-emergents should be applied in the spring and fall.
-You can read more about pre-emergents in Spring Weed Control: The Effective Use of a Pre-Emergent Herbicide.
+You can read more about pre-emergents in How to Use a Pre-Emergent Herbicide in the Spring.
 When shopping for a pre-emergent herbicide, be sure to read the product label and make sure the herbicide is labeled to control clover.
 Also be careful to not use a product that may be harmful to your grass.
 The product label will specify which grasses to use it on.